How to spend 4-days in Budapest? A 4-days Budapest Itinerary

 Budapest, the capital of Hungary, is an upcoming city for tourists.
 More and more people are going to Budapest for a vacation or a city trip.
 Especially younger people are coming to the city.
 That is what I noticed, when I went to Budapest for a city trip last week.
 The city is hot and happening.
 I stayed for four days and enjoyed this beautiful city to the fullest.
-This week I will give you a short look at the first two days.
-In another article, which I will write later, I will tell more about the other two days.
+In this article I will share my 4-days Budapest Itinerary.
+Perhaps it can help you prepare your trip to Budapest.
 Enjoy!

 The first day we flew from Amsterdam to Budapest and arrived around 3 p.m. in the city.
 These days, we stayed at the Mercure hotel which is located in the middle of the city center, so ideal!
 When you stepped outside the hotel, you were standing in the Vaci Street where you can find all the shops (on the Pest side of the city).
 We decided to walk around the neighbourhood a little bit and just explore the places which where nearby the hotel.